openstack/nova/doc/source/user/filter-scheduler.rst

   and :oslo.config:option:`filter_scheduler.restrict_isolated_hosts_to_isolated_images`
   flags.
 * |JsonFilter| - allows simple JSON-based grammar for selecting hosts.
-* |RamFilter| - DEPRECATED; filters hosts by their RAM.
-Only hosts with sufficient RAM to host the instance are passed.
 * |AggregateRamFilter| - filters hosts by RAM with per-aggregate :oslo.config:option:`ram_allocation_ratio` setting.
 If no per-aggregate value is found, it will fall back to the global default